NCIOCPL/r4r-content/resources/resource103.md

     - doc: cbiit
 pocs: []
 ---
-LIBRA is a fully-automatic breast density estimation software solution based on a published algorithm that works on either raw (i.e., FOR PROCESSING) or vendor post-processed (i.e., FOR PRESENTATION) digital mammography images.
+LIBRA is a fully-automatic breast density estimation software solution based on a published algorithm that works on either raw or vendor post-processed digital mammography images.
 LIBRA has been applied to over 30,000 screening exams and is being increasingly utilized in larger studies.